eterniter06/volnoti/README.md

 Volnoti
 =========

+IMPORTANT: branch custom_icon has not been tested.
+Check the readme in the branch for more details.

 Volnoti is a lightweight volume notification daemon for GNU/Linux and other POSIX operating systems.
 It is based on GTK+ and D-Bus and should work with any sensible window manager.
 The original aim was to create